-9) We only use top quality laboratories to make our appliances to ensure reliability.
+9) We only use top quality laboratory equipment to make our appliances, ensuring reliability.
 If you break or lose a removable appliance we only charge the costs of replacing or repairing the appliance. i.e. we don’t profit from repairs

 11) Our pricing is very competitive and we’ll beat any written quote for equivalent treatment from another specialist orthodontist

 If you have already received a treatment proposal from an orthodontist or dentist and you don’t like what they proposed you might benefit from a second opinion.
 Just bring any previous diagnostic models, x-rays and contract documents you have to your first appointment with Dr Daniels, and we’ll figure out what you require to get the smile you desire.
 If you know the type of treatment you want you may be able to take advantage of our free consultation (see details above) otherwise we make a $140 charge for the ‘consultation’ (excluding documentation records) and we are happy to assimilate any records you have previously obtained (provided they are sufficiently good quality) without duplicating previous charges.